Prominent Ear Non-Surgical Correction (Non-incisional Otoplasty)

 It is not a “simple beauty treatment”

-Non-Surgical Otoplasty is generally a common procedure.
+Non-surgical otoplasty is generally a standard procedure.
 Like other procedures, there are risks and complications associated with this procedure:

 Common risks and complications:

-Bruising, swelling, pain, treatment area infection, asymmetry of the ears due to an over correction, loosening of sutures used to reposition the ear are common risks and complications.
-For long term, revision procedures can be performed to achieve a better result, but only 3-5% of patients require it.
+Bruising, swelling, pain, infection in the treatment area, asymmetry of the ears due to overcorrection, and loosening of the sutures used to reposition the ear are common risks and complications.
+For the long term, revision procedures can be performed to achieve a better result, but only 3-5% of patients require it.

 Rare risks and complications: